 When considering your unplanned pregnancy options, you may feel that your home environment is just not the right place to focus on a healthy pregnancy.
 So what can you do?

-- are a minor who, for a variety of reasons, are unable to live with your parents
+- are a minor who, for a variety of reasons, is unable to live with your parents

 - are fearful of the child’s father